GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 ### Part A

-Using the Law of the Wall and the mean-value theorem (MVT), solve for the mean flow velocity $$\bar{u}$$.
+Using the Law of the Wall and the mean-value theorem (MVT), solve for the mean (i.e., vertically averaged) flow velocity $$\bar{u}$$.
+(Note that this is the vertically averaged $$\bar{u}$$ that is used, e.g., for Manning's Equation.
+It is not the time-averaged $$\bar{u}$$ that is used for the Reynolds, i.e., turbulent, decomposition.
+Your goal is to find the vertically averaged velocity in order to connect flow depth and discharge.)
 When applying the MVT, recall that flow velocity is assumed to go to 0 at a small elevation $$z = z_0$$ (due to the fact that we do not take into account the laminar sublayer).
 Consider a flow of arbitrary depth $$h$$, and express the solution with respect to this depth.

 As a reminder of your calculus days, the MVT provides the average value of a function, $$f(x)$$, over a a range of the independent variable ($$x$$) extending from $$x_0$$ to $$x_1$$: